 For continued eligibility for the next academic year, students enrolled full-time during the fall and spring semesters must earn a minimum of 24 credit hours during the academic year.
 Students enrolled part-time during the fall and spring semesters must earn a minimum of 12 credit hours during the academic year.
-Students enrolled in a combination of full-time and part-time during the fall and spring semesters must earn a minimum of 18 credit hours during the academic year.
+Students enrolled in a combination of full-time and part-time during the fall and spring semesters must earn a minimum of 28 credit hours during the fall and spring the fall and spring the fall and spring semesters must earn a minimum of 18 credit hours during the academic year.